a linear map.

 There is a specific version called Quillen’s determinant line bundle which is certain line bundle over the moduli space of complex structures on a fixed smooth vector bundle over a fixed Riemann surface .
 A complex structure on the bundle corresponds to an operator which in local coordinates looks as where is a smooth matrix valued function.
 The set of such operators is an affine space whose underlying vector space is the space of -End-valued forms .
 Then again a determinant is an element of a line where is taking the top exterior power.
-Now one has a family depending on what determines a holomorphic line bundle over .
+Now one has a family depending on , which determines a holomorphic line bundle over .
 This is the determinant line bundle.

 If we had a trivialization of the Quillen’s determinant line bundle, then we could identify every section with a holomorphic function on the base space, hence a holomorphic rule giving a number to a Cauchy-Riemann operator.
 For this one restricts first to the component consisting of the operators with the zero Fredholm index.
 Next, one considers the corresponding Laplace operator and its functional determinant related to the zeta function of an elliptic differential operator.
 (This is related to the analytic torsion).

 Let be the Grassmannian of -dimensional subspaces of a finite dimensional vector space .
 Let be a point in and its top exterior power; it is a fiber of the bundle over .
 The determinant bundle has no non-zero holomorphic global sections.
 Consider its dual with fiber over .
 Then the space of of global holomorphic sections .
 This construction can be suitably extended for the Segal Grassmannian, where is a separable Hilbert space equipped with a polarization, see chapter 7 and especially 7.7 in the Pressley-Segal book listed below.